At least 8 dead and many injured after crowd surge at Travis Scott's Astroworld Festival in Houston, officials say - KTVZ

 People rushed through gate hours earlier — and 3 were trampled at event two years ago

-Earlier in the day, video from CNN affiliate KPRC showed numerous people rushing though a VIP entrance at the event — knocking over metal detectors and sometimes other people, and ignoring security staff.
+Earlier in the day, video from CNN affiliate KPRC showed numerous people rushing through a VIP entrance at the event — knocking over metal detectors and sometimes other people, and ignoring security staff.

 The video showed some people helping a few others up.
 Peña said he didn’t know what caused that rush, either.